 Pain relief medicines include over-the-counter and prescription medicines.
 Learn about their side effects as well as when and when not to use them.

 You can take paracetamol for mild to moderate pain.
 Find out when to take paracetamol, its side effects and what to do if you take too much.

 Pharmaceutical Benefits Scheme (PBS)

-Using the Pharmaceutical Benefits Scheme, Australians can use a wide range of prescribed medicines without paying full price for them.
-Learn more abou...
+Using the Pharmaceutical Benefits Scheme (PBS), Australians can access a wide range of prescription medicines without paying full price.

 Consumer Medicine Information (CMI) leaflets provide information about the medicine you are taking.
 Find out where to get a CMI and how to use them.

 You should tell your doctor or health professional about any problems with your medicine.
 It’s also helpful to report the problem to the TGA.